-As an online training provider, you will need to produce quality courseware quickly if you are to meet the ever-changing needs of your customers.
+If you’re creating online training, you will need to produce quality content and courses quickly, especially if you are to meet the ever-changing needs of your end users.
 To do this effectively, you’ll require a range of software tools.
-Here are five categories which you need to consider.
+Here are seven categories to consider.

 1. Authoring tools